Related Documents

 MASTER_PASSWORD='Rover123!';

-Backing-Up a Slave
+Backing-Up a Replica

 With replication working, making back-ups is easy.
-We just need to stop the slave from replicating and then start whatever back-up utility we want to use.
+We just need to stop the replica from replicating and then start whatever back-up utility we want to use.
 We’ll also copy the database configuration files.
 Here’s how that might be done:

 mysql -p -u root -e "STOP SLAVE"